Fragile-Package-Monitoring-Capstone/PackageMonitor/docs/design document.md

 $VALUE = 20°C/Latitude/longtitude coordinates.
 ```

-Data will be stored in a UTF-8 encoded text file which will be regularily updated
+Data will be stored in a UTF-8 encode text file which will be regularily updated
 by the logging component.

+Configurable options:

+1. Duration between sensory data logs
+2. What data is logged

 Suggestion from Ian: Log data only when it exceeds certain values and stop
 logging when it returns to normal.
 For now this will be configurable.